Esri/solutions-erg-widget/README.md

 ## Instructions

-* Update/Publish the Geoprocessing and Map services
+* Publish the Geoprocessing and Map services from the .sd files
     * The widget relies on Geoprocessing and Map services.
 The SD files for those services can be found in the EmergencyOperations.zip file in the [services folder](./ERG/services).
-    * The zip file contains ERG.sd which is the Geoprocessing service along with the EmergencyOperation.sd which is the accompanying map service.
-Please update the ERG [config.json](./ERG/config.json) file once these SD files are published in ArcGIS Server.
+    * Copy and paste the .zip file to a location on your local machine and extract the .sd files.
+The zip file contains ERG.sd which is the Geoprocessing service along with the EmergencyOperation.sd which is the accompanying map service.
+    * One way to publish these .sd files is by using [ArcGIS Server Manager](http://server.arcgis.com/en/server/latest/publish-services/linux/publishing-a-service-definition-to-the-server-in-manager.htm).
+You can also [publish the .sd files from ArcMap](http://server.arcgis.com/en/server/latest/publish-services/linux/publishing-a-service-definition-to-the-server-in-arcgis-for-desktop.htm)
+    * Once you've successfully created the ERG Geoprocessing Service and EmergencyOperations Map Service from ArcGIS Server Manager, navigate through the ArcGIS REST Services Dictionary (replace `manager` with `rest` in your url).
+You'll find that the ERG Geoprocessing Service contains 3 Tasks, and the EmergencyOperations Map Service contains 12 layers and 1 table.
+    * Open the [config.json](./ERG/config.json) file in a text editor.
+Copy the urls of the three Tasks in the ERG Geoprocessing service and paste them in their corresponding locations in the config.json file.
+You will need to replace existing urls.
+The three Tasks are `FindNearestWeatherStation`, `ERG by Placard`, and `ERG by Chemical`.
+    * In the same config.json file, copy and paste the urls of three of the layers in the EmergencyOperations Map Service.
+The three layers are `ERG Facilities`, `NOAA METAR Current Wind Speed and Direction`, and `Total Population`.
+Save and close the config.json file.
+You are now ready to deploy the widget.
+Note these sample layers only contain data over Naperville, IL.

 * Deploying Widgets
     * To deploy a widget, copy the folder of the desired deployment widget to the stemapp/widgets directory.
 This is located in %webappbuilder_install%/client directory.
     * For more resources on developing, modifying, and deploying widgets please visit the